 For those in our Maryland communities who are uninsured, CareFirst has worked with the Maryland Health Benefit Exchange to allow for a special enrollment period for individuals to sign up for health insurance coverage.
-The special enrollment period starts March 16 and will run through April 15, with coverage effective April 1.
+The special enrollment period starts March 16 and will run through June 15.

 Our leadership team and experts around the company are organized and remain focused on this pandemic as our top priority.
 We are committed to understanding and responding to any new developments, anticipating needs and instituting proactive measures.
 Any and all resources and assistance CareFirst can lend to prevention, containment and treatment efforts will be brought to bear.